Obesity in Harford County

 While weight is just one factor in measuring health, the obesity epidemic, and related health implications and costs, is a serious health issue in our community.

-This translates into 63.2% or roughly 2 out of every 3 Harford County adults are either overweight or obese .
+According to the 2021 Community Health Rankings, 32% of Harford County adult residents are obese, meaning they have a a BMI of 30 or above.
+Combining that with the number of overweight people in our community brings the total up to 63.2% or roughly 2 out of every 3 Harford County adults are either overweight or obese .
 In addition, 1 out of every 4 of our children are also overweight or obese.

-Why does overweight and obesity matter?
+Why does having such a large overweight and obesity population matter to our community?

 - The top three causes of mortality in our community are cancer, heart disease, and stroke – all of which are negatively affected by obesity, making obesity a leading factor in preventable deaths.